Complete non-compact G2-manifolds from asymptotically conical Calabi-Yau 3-folds: Three-dimensional Calabi--Yau cones

 We will denote by $\mathcal{K}(\Sigma)$ the space of Killing fields on the Sasaki--Einstein manifold $\Sigma$ and by $\mathcal{K}_0(\Sigma)$ the subspace of those Killing fields that preserve the Killing spinor $\psi$.
 By Lemma \ref{lem:Killing:vectors:SE} (ii) $\mathcal{K}(\Sigma) = \mathcal{K}_0(\Sigma) \oplus \R \xi$.

-\begin{prop} Let $\Sigma$ be a Sasaki--Einstein $5$-manifold with non-constant curvature. \begin{enumerate} \item The first non-zero eigenvalue of the scalar Laplacian on $\Sigma$ is strictly greater than $5$. \item The first eigenvalue of the Laplacian acting on coclosed $1$-forms is greater than or equal to $8$ and the eigenspace with eigenvalue $8$ consists of $1$-forms dual to Killing vector fields. \item If $\Sigma$ is a regular Sasaki--Einstein $5$-manifold then the first non-zero eigenvalue of the Laplacian acting on coclosed $2$-forms is strictly greater than $4$. \end{enumerate} \proof Part (i) is the Lichnerowicz--Obata Theorem.
-Part (ii) is due to the fact that $\Sigma$ is Einstein with scalar curvature $20$, \cf \cite[Theorem 7.6]{Cheeger:Tian:AC:Ricci:flat} or \cite[Lemma B.2]{Hein:Sun}.
-In fact the same result would hold only assuming a lower bound $4$ for the Ricci curvature of $\Sigma$, provided one considers only Killing fields that are also eigenvectors of the Ricci tensor with eigenvalue $4$.
+\begin{prop} Let $\Sigma$ be a Sasaki--Einstein $5$-manifold with non-constant curvature. \begin{enumerate} \item The first non-zero eigenvalue of the scalar Laplacian on $\Sigma$ is strictly greater than $5$. \item The first eigenvalue of the Laplacian acting on coclosed $1$-forms is greater than or equal to $8$ and the eigenspace with eigenvalue $8$ consists of $1$-forms dual to Killing vector fields. \item If $\Sigma$ is a regular Sasaki--Einstein $5$-manifold then the first non-zero eigenvalue of the Laplacian acting on coclosed $2$-forms is strictly greater than $4$. \end{enumerate} \proof Part (i) is the Lichnerowicz--Obata Theorem \cite[\S 77]{Lichnerowicz}, \cite{Obata}, and part (ii) is due to the fact that $\Sigma$ is Einstein with scalar curvature $20$ \cite[\S 77]{Lichnerowicz}.

 We now prove part (iii).
 Let $\tau$ be a coclosed $2$-form on $\Sigma$ such that $\triangle\tau =\mu^2 \tau$ for some $\mu\in (0,2]$.
 We begin with some remarks that hold on a general Sasaki--Einstein $5$-manifold.